Listen to this article here

-Tulsa is growing, and city yuppies are excited to open companies in America’s number one ranked city for young entrepreneurs.
+GREENWOOD Dist. — Tulsa is growing, and city yuppies are excited to open companies in America’s number-one ranked city for young entrepreneurs.
 That’s right, Tulsa is ranked No. 1 in the U.S. for incubator businesses, and that’s according to Forbes magazine.
-The conditions are so good even young African-American professionals are feeling positive about their futures.
+The conditions are so good even young Black professionals are feeling positive about their futures.

-Networking events coupled with social mixers are the newest in-thing to attend for young up-and-coming.
-Tulsa natives Nate Goodman and Brandon Oldham are two of the many young black professionals that are doing something positive for the rapidly growing community in Tulsa.
+Networking events coupled with social mixers are the newest thing to attend for young up-and-coming.
+Tulsa natives Nate Goodman and Brandon Oldham are two of the many young black professionals who are doing something positive for the rapidly growing community in Tulsa.

 “Whenever we travel to other cities, we notice the majority of young black professionals hosting networking events where there’s drinks, good music, and food.
 We wanted to bring that idea here [Tulsa].
 We wanted to create a safe space where people who look like us feel comfortable and would feel whole no matter what their background was,” Oldham said.

 Oldham currently works for the mayor with two other young black professionals Jonathan Townsend, who ran for Oklahoma State Representative last year, and DeVon Douglass J.D., the city’s chief resilience officer.

 “Our goal is to host these events once a month.
 We’re planning to host the next Black Out event on Memorial Day or the Sunday afternoon before,” Goodman said.
 Goodman, an entrepreneur himself, is the event coordinator.
 Goodman and Oldham encourage individuals who plan to attend their next Black Out event to bring business cards.
 “You never know who you’re going to run into,” Nate says.